 Spend a spring, fall, or academic year at Payap University in Chiang Mai, Thailand where the ancient and the modern peacefully co-exist.
 In this beautiful country you will find cars alongside ox carts and modern shopping malls in contrast to bustling night bazaars.
-The Thai Studies program at Payap University offers a well-developed language curriculum, required and elective courses in a wide range of disciplines, extensive field trips, excursions, and cultural activities, giving you the opportunity to explore Thailand from the inside!
+The Institute of South East Asian Studies (ISEAS) program at Payap University focuses on human rights and politics, economic development and business, and the cultures and societies of Southeast Asia, which are Cambodia, Lao, Myanmar, Thailand and Vietnam.

 Chiang Mai, Thailand's bohemian center, a city of 250,000, is in Northern Thailand, on a plain surrounded by mountains.
 Within the city's original perimeter, still marked by a moat and fortified gates, are numerous ancient Buddhist temples and other monuments attesting to a distinguished past.
 Doi Suthep mountain, topped by one of Thailand's holiest temples, rises 1,676 m to the west of the city, providing a dramatic backdrop to the city.
 Today, Chiang Mai is the largest and most culturally significant city in northern Thailand, with numerous festivals, museums, and universities.